lootexchange/lootexchange/README.md

 If you are planning to use the API, let us know so that we can cater to your use case.

-## Project Structure
+## Project Structure and Setup

 The project is still in active development, which means that things might change quickly (eg. structure, configuration).
 Proceed with caution.

 This repository is structured as a Yarn 2 monorepo, consisting of the following packages:

+- [`docs`](./apps/docs): API and SDK documentation (WIP)
 - [`web`](./apps/web): web client
 - [`sdk`](./packages/sdk): SDK for exchange interactions
-- [`docs`](./apps/docs): API and SDK documentation (WIP)

 Since this project is set up as a Yarn 2 monorepo, make sure to always use `yarn` instead of `npm`, otherwise some things might not work properly.

-In the repository's root directory, run `yarn` to install all dependencies.
+In the repository's root directory, run `yarn` to install all dependencies across all monorepo's packages.
 Afterwards, specific package commands should be run in the corresponding package directory.

+The global commands `yarn deps:check` and `yarn deps:update` will help to maintain the same versions across the entire monorepo.
+After running `yarn deps:update`, a `yarn install` is required.
+To prevent having duplicates in the `yarn.lock`, you can run `yarn dedupe --check` and `yarn dedupe` to apply deduplication.

 ## Get Involved

 - Participate in the poll to decide on Royalties
 - Reach out in the #loot-marketplace-dev Discord channel